kodecocodes/english-style-guide/README.md

 **key-value pair** not "key/value pair".

-**livestreaming** and **livestream**

-Not live-streaming or live-stream, per the [AP Style Guide](https://www.facebook.com/apstylebook/posts/our-style-is-livestream-and-livestreaming-one-word-in-all-uses/1526312494058498/).
+**livestreaming** and **livestream** not live-streaming or live-stream, per the [AP Style Guide](https://www.facebook.com/apstylebook/posts/our-style-is-livestream-and-livestreaming-one-word-in-all-uses/1526312494058498/).

 **login, log in**